 Iranians aim to restrain the United States at the stage of primary air attack that the American fleet in the Persian Gulf might launch in case of war.
 Such an attack would probably concentrate on Iranian air force bases and nuclear sites.
 Therefore, Iran wants to ensure the security of its strategic areas as well as its control over the Strait of Hormuz.

 In addition, the presence of the Iranian navy in Atlantic waters, currently dominated by the American fleet, constitute a significant propaganda claim for Tehran that will exaggerate the capabilities of the Iranian armed forces and give its enemies the impression that Iran possesses an overwhelming force.

 Also, because Tehran continues to experience an internal power struggle that is weakening the government, such activities may provide the Supreme Leader Ayatollah Ali Khamenei with an opportunity to promote the image of unity and strength, mostly for local consumption.

 Iran sees itself as a regional power and its navy is planning to further strengthen this perception.
 From this perspective, the Iranian navy will continue to exercise a notable presence in the Persian Gulf while at the same time remaining wary of the American presence and employing caution in this regard.

 Wikistrat Bottom Lines

-Iranian naval forces in the promixity of American shores would give Venezuela another opportunity to demonstrate its independence from the United States and its connections to Iran by offering its harbors to Iranian ships.
+- Iranian naval forces in the proximity of American shores would give Venezuela another opportunity to demonstrate its independence from the United States and its connections to Iran by offering its harbors to Iranian ships.

-Richard Fiesel, Nick Nielsen and Zoya Sameen contributed to this analysis.
+Richard Fiesel, Suzane Mneimneh, Nick Nielsen and Zoya Sameen contributed to this analysis.